• Skip to primary navigation

 Notes

-• Choose your favorite white wine for this recipe - one you already enjoy on its own.
+• Wine choice: Choose one you already enjoy on its own.
 Riesling, pinot grigio, or moscato are all great choices.
 The sweeter the wine, the sweeter your sangria will turn out.

-• If making in advance, combine fruits, wine, cider, and fireball.
+• Make ahead: Combine fruits, wine, cider, and fireball.
 Refrigerate up to 24 hours.
 Add club soda and stir before serving.

-• Best served the same day, or once club soda has been added.
+• Serve immediately: Best served the same day, or once club soda has been added.

-• Apple cider in the US is a non-carbonated juice made from apples, very similar to apple juice.
+• What is cider?
+Apple cider in the US is a non-carbonated juice made from apples, very similar to apple juice.
 If you can't find apple cider, apple juice makes a great substitute.

 Nutrition Estimate